About the Order of Malta

 The Order’s mission is summed up in its motto ‘Tuitio Fidei et Obsequium Pauperum’ – live the Christian faith and assist those who suffer.

-The Order of Malta works in the field of medical and social care and humanitarian aid, in over 120 countries, supported by the diplomatic relations it currently has with 110 nations.
+The Order of Malta works in the field of medical and social care and humanitarian aid, in over 120 countries, supported by the diplomatic relations it currently has with over 100 nations.
 The Order also runs hospitals, medical centres, daycare centres, nursing homes for the elderly and the disabled, and special centres for the terminally ill.
 In many countries the Order’s volunteer corps provide first aid, social services, emergency and humanitarian interventions.

 Malteser International, the Order’s worldwide relief agency, works in the front line providing humanitarian aid in situations of natural disasters and civil conflicts.
 It is completely neutral and impartial.

 Following the death of the 80th Grand Master, Fra’ Giacomo Dalla Torre, in April 2020, the current head of the Order is the 81st Grand Master, Fra’ John Dunlap, elected 3 May 2023..

 The Grand Master is assisted by a governing council (called the Sovereign Council).

 Today, the Order is present in 54 countries.
 It has 5 Grand Priories, 6 Subpriories and 48 National Associations.
 The Order is made up of more than 13,500 Knights and Dames.
 Additionally, it has over 100,000 volunteers and 25,000 healthcare professionals.